hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 ## Constructable and Not-So-Constructable Sheaves

+TODO:
+ - fix <br>
+ - box for things to memorize?
+ - descriptions for each subsection
+ - double check everything

 Not all sheaves are friendly.
 As mentioned above, topologies can be finite or infinite.
 Ditto for sheaves.
 This has implications for how easy they are to handle in practice, and what you can do with them.

 This section looks at a pragmatic, computer-science-oriented classification of sheaves according to how completely their data can be encoded, manipulated, and decided by an ordinary digital computer (i.e. a finite machine working with finite words).